astropy-learn/dev-guide/README.md

 ### How the repos interact

 ## Steps to add a new tutorial
 1) A new tutorial (or a collection of tutorials as a Jupyter 'book') is proposed as a pull request to _tutorial--template_.
-The PR emulates the file structure of the repo's main branch, with the following changes:
+The PR emulates the file structure of the repo's main branch, with the following changes made by the PR author:

    a)  _AUTHORS.md_ is updated with a comma-separated list of author names and GitHub usernames, e.g.:
      ```